The Refresh Problem: Why Modern Web Apps Break (And How to Fix It)

 This single line tells your server:

-/*= For any path that doesn't match a real file/index.html= Serve the main HTML file200= With a success status code (not a redirect)
+/*= For any path that doesn't match a real file/index.html= Serve the main HTML file200= With a success status (not a redirect)

 ↓